 Restock Your Emergency Kit

 Emergency kits in our cars and homes are typically not thought about until we truly need them in the case of an accident or severe weather.
-However with winter fast approaching and last week’s severe weather, now is a good time to make sure that kit is current.
-Some of the most important items include water, first aid kit, batteries, and non-perishable food items.
+However with winter fast approaching and now is a good time to make sure your safety kit is current.
+Some of the most important items include water, a first aid kit, batteries, and non-perishable food items.
 Check out this great extensive list from the Department of Homeland Security.